Veinar/envcloak/README.md

-# 🔒 EnvCloak - Because Your Secrets Deserve Better Than Plaintext!
+# 🔒 EnvCloak

-> "Because committing your API keys to git repo is the modern death note."
+> "Because Your Secrets Deserve Better Than Plaintext!"

 Welcome to EnvCloak, the ultimate sidekick for developers, ops folks, and anyone who’s ever accidentally committed an API key to version control.
 (Yes, I know… it happens to the best of us. 😅) EnvCloak takes the stress out of managing environment variables by wrapping them in the cozy blanket of encryption, so you can focus on building awesome things—without the lingering fear of a security breach.